Drug and Alcohol Abuse & Addiction

 - Substance abuse is characterized as the consistent use of any substance with mind-altering effects and a detrimental effect on the user’s character and mental stability.
 Addicted persons typically suffer from a pattern of cause and effect with destructive behavior and stress resulting from the addiction.
 (Medical-Reference.net 2014)

-- Both legal and illegal drugs can do much harm.
+- Both legal and illegal drugs can do much harm which is why governments and health care establishments are bringing in Marijuana Addiction programs to help people move off the drug.
 Legal drugs are not necessarily safer than illicit.
 They can also cause drug dependency, which eventually may lead to addiction.
 Interestingly, a 2010 study published in the Journal Lancet found that despite being legal more often than the illicit drugs, alcohol was analyzed the most dangerous by far.

 - Nearly 72 percent of America’s students have consumed alcohol (more than a few sips) by the end of high school and more than 37 percent have done so by the 8th grade.
 (National Institute on Drug Abuse-2011)